9elt/Reko/readme.md

 ### planned project structure

-Generally, **fun.rs** files contain functions that will be called outside the module, **structs** modules contian the structs used in the module, while **cast** modules contain the type conversion functions and methods.
+Generally, **fun.rs** files contain functions that will be called outside of the module, **structs** modules contian the structs used in the module, while **cast** modules contain the type conversion functions and methods.